CMCA Faculty and Staff

 Gary C. Butts, MD

 Dr. Butts is a Professor in the Departments of Pediatrics and Medical Education, and Senior Associate Dean for Diversity Programs, Policy, and Community Affairs at the Icahn School of Medicine at Mount Sinai and Chief Diversity and Inclusion Officer of the Mount Sinai Health System.
-Dr. Butts is the recipient of numerous honors and awards and has authored a number of articles in professional journals.
-Dr. Butts has had several notable accomplishments in his career; some of his most significant accomplishments originate from his term as a Deputy Commissioner for the New York City Department of Health (1993-1998).
+Dr. Butts is the recipient of numerous honors and awards, and has authored a number of articles in professional journals.
+Dr. Butts has had several notable accomplishments in his career, some of which originate from his term as a Deputy Commissioner for the New York City Department of Health (1993-1998).
 In this capacity, he developed and implemented the Mayoral primary care expansion Communicare program for the New York City Department of Health, opening two community clinics to support improved primary care capacity for children and adults seeking health care in the public sector.
-He was also responsible for providing oversight to broker resources through the "Healthy Start NYC" Infant Mortality Initiative to support community-based partnerships to reduce barriers to early prenatal carewhich was successful in reducing infant mortality rates in targeted communities.
-Dr. Butts received his medical degree from Cornell University Medical College and his postdoctoral training from the Icahn School of Medicine at Mount Sinai (ISMMS).
+He was also responsible for providing oversight to broker resources through the "Healthy Start NYC" Infant Mortality Initiative to support community-based partnerships to reduce barriers to early prenatal care, which was successful in reducing infant mortality rates in targeted communities.
+Dr. Butts received his medical degree from Cornell University Medical College and his postdoctoral training from the Icahn School of Medicine at Mount Sinai.

 Ray Cornbill, MBA

-A retired ISMMS faculty member, Mr. Cornbill is a consultant for the Center for Multicultural and Community Affairs (CMCA) and provides career and research development coaching and mentoring to our Faculty Scholars, students, and trainees, in addition to supporting access to the tools and resources necessary to be successful in academic medicine.
+A retired ISMMS faculty member, Mr. Cornbill is a consultant for the Center for Multicultural and Community Affairs, and provides career and research development coaching and mentoring to our Faculty Scholars, students and trainees, in addition to supporting access to the tools and resources necessary to be successful in academic medicine.

 Ann-Gel S. Palermo, DrPH, MPH